Unity-Technologies/unity-cloud-asset-manager-for-blender/README.md

 ### Licenses

-The Unity Cloud Asset Manager for Blender repository is available under the [GPL v2 license](GPL-license.txt).
+The Unity Cloud Asset Manager for Blender repository is made available under the [GPL v2 license](GPL-license.txt).
-The Unity Cloud Python SDK that it relies on licensed under the [Unity Terms of Services](TODO-placeholder).

 ## How do I...?